 - Families Moving Forward – A separate wing of the facility designated for men and women with children, that provides a nurturing environment for children to receive the care and guidance they need.
 It is open from 1 p.m. to 6:30 a.m.
 It also provides outside resources for parents in areas including but not limited to budgeting, housing, job skills, mental health assistance and drug addiction.

-- Aftercare – A member of Project Hope’s staff provides support to former guests weekly via phone and in-person visits.
+- Aftercare – A member of Project Hope for the Homeless’ staff provides support to former guests weekly via phone and in-person visits.
 This ongoing contact allows us to help our guests maintain success with budgeting, healthy eating, addiction issues and much more.